Avalon (Alpharetta, Georgia)

 Avalon is a mixed-use development in Alpharetta, Georgia.
 Phase I of the 86 acre site includes 500000 sqft of retail space, a 12-screen Regal Cinemas theater, 105,000 square foot of Class A office space over retail, 101 single-family residences and 250 luxury rental homes.
+Phase I opened In October 2014 drawing shoppers away from North Point Mall.
 Phase II, with additional business and residential space, opened in April 2017.

 History

 The site of what is now Avalon was originally to be known as Prospect Park which construction stalled on in 2008.
 In 2011 the site was sold to North American Properties Atlanta (also known as "NAP"), who also owns and manages Atlantic Station in Atlanta. and "an experience in the timeless art of living well".

 The Alpharetta City Council approved the project in April 2012, began construction on January 28, 2013, held the topping out for the project on April 23, 2014, and celebrated grand opening with multiple events October 29-November 2, 2014.
 Alpharetta City Council approved Phase II on October 28, 2014.
 Phase II opened in April 2017, adding 90,000 square feet of retail and restaurant space, 550,000 square feet of office space in two buildings, 276 multi-family units, and an Autograph Collection hotel and conference center with 325 rooms and 45,000 square feet of meeting space.